We provide accommodation and support for young people who are homeless or at risk of becoming homeless.

 Can I appeal if I don’t get offered a place?

 Yes, you have the right to appeal.
-You or your referrer must contact the Young Futures Partnership within 14 days giving reasons why you think the decision was wrong.
-If the Young Futures Partnership panel thinks your application should be reconsidered, then your application will be looked at again at the next Panel meeting.
-If the panel do not think your reasons for appealing are justified, you will be told the reasons for this.
+You or your referrer will need to contact the Young Futures Partnership within 14 days, giving reasons why you think the decision was wrong.
+If the panel agrees your application should be reconsidered, your application will be assessed and discussed at the next Panel meeting.
+If the panel uphold their original decision in declining you, you will be informed of the decision and reason.

 How much will I have to pay to live at Young Futures Support Service?